 Experience a panoramic view over the oldest part of Amsterdam.
-During this half hour tour an expert will tell you all about Amsterdam’s oldest building: The Old Church.
+During this half hour tour an expert tells everything about Amsterdam’s oldest building: The Old Church.

 This is an experience normally missed by most visitors.
 Be advised that you’ll have to climb a lot of stairs to get to the top, but we believe the climb is definitely worth it!
 The tour costs € 8,50 per person.
 They are open April till October, Monday through Saturday, from 1 pm till 7 pm.
 A reservation isn’t possible for this tour.
-More information can be found here.
+For more information visit their website: Old Church Tour.
 Of all the Amsterdam red light district things to do, this one is high on our list.

 The Our Lord in the Attic Museum is a uniquely preserved seventeenth-century house dating back to the Dutch Golden Age.
-After exploring the original interior of a 17thcentury house you’ll end up in the attic of the building, where you’ll find an entire Catholic church.
+After exploring the original interior of a 17th-century house you’ll end up in the attic of the building, where you’ll find an entire hidden Catholic church.
 Back in 1663 it was prohibited to celebrate mass, however the Dutch authorities turned a blind eye.
-This building is the perfect symbol of Dutch tolerance throughout the last five centuries.
-You can find more information here.
+This building is the perfect symbol of Dutch tolerance throughout the last five centuries.BUY TICKETS >

 The Hash Marihuana & Hemp Museum in Amsterdam is the most important and oldest museum in the world dedicated to just Cannabis Sativa L, the plant that is probably most known as hemp or marijuana.
 Inside you’ll find exhibits and a unique collection about all the aspects of cannabis.
 The museum also functions as a knowledge center and facilitates scientific research.
 This museum plays a serious and informative part in the world of cannabis.BUY TICKETS >

 Kokopelli is Amsterdam’s first and best smart shop.
 A smart shop is a place that sells Magic Truffels among others.
 This is a legal psychedelic drug that keeps you high for about 4 hours.
 Kokopelli is the place in the Red Light District if you’re interested in doing a little mind-exploration.
 Here at Kokopelli, they look to offer safe experiences to their customers and to provide good and reliable information about their products.
 In the back they have a space to relax.
 The lounge has a beautiful view over the water and the Damrak.
 The lounge is supurbly decorated and painted.

 15 grams of Magic Truffels (a.k.a.
 Magic Mushrooms) go for around € 18,50 and is enough for 2/3 persons.
 Be sure to check out this unique place, even if you don’t want to use anything.
-More information on Kokopelli can be found here.